logsem/cerise-stack-monotone/README.md

 family of rules for the specification part of the refinement.
 These rules are all in the `binary_model/rules_binary` folder.
-In particular, the `binary_model/rules_binary/rules_binary_base.v` file contains the resource algegra used for the specification part of the refinement.
+In particular, the `binary_model/rules_binary/rules_binary_base.v` file contains the resource algebra used for the specification part of the refinement.

 - `region_invariants{_XX}_binary.v`: Binary version of the *sharedResources*.

-- `logrel_binary.v`: Binary logical relation.
+- `logrel_binary.v`: Binary logical relation (Fig. 11).

-- `fundamental_binary.v`: Binary fundamental theorem of logical relations.
+- `fundamental_binary.v`: Binary fundamental theorem of logical relations (Theorem C.1).
   Each case is proved in a separate file located in `binary_model/ftlr_binary/`.

 ## Case studies: Integrity